Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

   - Added enum for direction instead of using a string

 - **11/21/19** Created Map class which loads a map from a file and displays the maze, coins, and powerups
+  - Implemented use of constants for items on map